Formation of Close Binaries through Massive Black Hole Perturbations and Chaotic Tides: Results

 Figure~\ref{fig:bound-star} shows the orbits of the bound stars from our simulations.
 The two black lines correspond to $e=0,1-2(M_b/\MBH)^{1/3}$.
 Most of the bound stars in our simulations have $e>1-2(M_b/\MBH)^{1/3}=0.988$.
 One constraint on the bound star orbits is the stellar tidal disruption radius:

 Below $r_{t,*}$, the star is destroyed in a TDE, although the exact radius at which this happens depends on the stellar density profile \citep[see e.g.,][]{Guillochon2013,Ryu2020}.
 This inaccessible region of the orbital properties for the bound stars is marked in gray.
+In our simulations, a small fraction of binary systems that undergo Hills breakup in the full loss cone regime are deep plunging ($r_p<r_{t,*}$), and are expected to directly undergo double TDEs \citep{mandel15_dTDEs, yu24_tidal_break-up}.
+These systems do not form bound orbits around the MBH and are excluded from Figure~\ref{fig:bound-star}.

-In Figure~\ref{fig:bound-star} the known S-stars at the galactic center are plotted in gray star markers \citep{Gillessen2017}.
-The low eccentricity of S-stars necessitates additional relaxation processes, if they originate from the Hills breakup \citep{Perets2009}.
-There are two main mechanisms to change the bound stars orbit - gravitational wave (GW) orbital decay and the gravitational relaxation.
+In Figure~\ref{fig:bound-star} the known S-stars at the Galactic Center are plotted in gray star markers \citep{Gillessen2017}.
+The low eccentricity of S-stars necessitates additional relaxation processes, if they originate from the Hills breakup \citep{Perets2009,generozov20_S_stars}.
+There are two main mechanisms to change the bound stars orbit --- gravitational wave (GW) orbital decay and the gravitational relaxation.
 The GW orbital decay shrinks the SMA on the timescale \citep{Peters1964,Sari2019}

 where $r_s=2G\MBH/c^2$ is the Schwarzschild radius.
-The GW emission and gravitational relaxation modify the highly eccentric orbits in different ways - while GW emission shrinks the SMA and keeps the pericenter radius roughly fixed, the relaxation mainly perturbs the angular momentum and the pericenter radius (see Section~\ref{sec:Methods-outer-relaxation}).
+The GW emission and gravitational relaxation modify the highly eccentric orbits in different ways --- while GW emission shrinks the SMA and keeps the pericenter radius roughly fixed, the relaxation mainly perturbs the angular momentum and the pericenter radius (see Section~\ref{sec:Methods-outer-relaxation}).
 With only GW orbital decay, the bound stars can be circularized and form the extreme mass ratio inspiral (EMRI).
 On the contrary, with only the relaxation, the bound stars cannot be circularized and may become TDEs or S-stars \citep{Sari2019,Perets2009}.
 The boundary of $t_{\text{GW}}=t_{L,\rm relax}$ separates the regions in which these two processes dominates:

 This boundary is shown in Figure~\ref{fig:bound-star} as a magenta line, with $t_{\text{2B,relax}}=1\,$Gyr.\footnote{In reality, $t_{\text{2B,relax}}$ may weakly depends on the radius $r$ ($t_{\text{2B,relax}}\propto r^{-1/4}$ for a Bahcall-Wolf cusp \citep{Bahcall1976}).
 This dependence is ignored in our approximation, which makes our boundary slightly different from \citet{Sari2019}.} As most of the bound orbits in our simulation are above this boundary and have $t_{\text{GW}}>t_{L,\rm relax}$, their orbits are mainly affected by relaxation (which changes $r_p$) and are unlikely to become EMRI.
 The production of EMRI requires the Hills breakup of tighter binaries with $a_b<0.1\,\rm AU$.